-The financial statements have been prepared on a going concern basis under the historical cost basis, except for derivative financial instruments which have been measured at fair value.
+The financial statements have been prepared on a going concern basis and on the historical cost basis, except for derivative financial instruments which have been measured at fair value.

-The financial statements are presented in sterling and all values are rounded to the nearest tenth of a million $(\pounds m)$ except where otherwise indicated.
+The financial statements are presented in sterling and all values are rounded to the nearest tenth of a million (£m) except where otherwise indicated.
 The financial statements provide comparative information in respect of the previous period.
+Where current presentation has been changed to aid understanding of the financial statements the comparatives have been reclassified to follow the new presentation.